 Oliver read Law and Politics at Nottingham University.
 Shortly after qualification in England, he moved to New Zealand where he worked for three years and also qualified as a lawyer.
 Oliver is a Partner with international law firm Fieldfisher LLP, specialising in finance transactions.

-Sam has been a Governor at Lockers Park for two years and sits on the Education Committee.
+Sam has been a Governor at Lockers Park for three years and Chairs the Education Committee and also sits on the Governance & Nominations Committee.
 He is the Deputy Head (Academic) of Bedford School, a leading boarding and day school to which generations of boys from Lockers Park have progressed.
 Sam has expertise in curriculum, educational compliance, and teaching and learning.

 After reading Natural Sciences (Biological) at Sidney Sussex College, University of Cambridge, Sam taught for ten years at Westminster School, London before beginning his school senior leadership career at Mill Hill School, London.

 He is married to an opera singer and in his spare time enjoys all performing and visual arts.